DevExpress-Examples/obsolete-blazor-editors-multiple-selection-editor/Readme.md

 - In the first way, our DxListBox component is placed inside our DxPopup component.
 - In the second way, the [Bootstrap Dropdown widget](https://getbootstrap.com/docs/4.0/components/dropdowns/) is used, and DxListBox is placed inside that.
 This approach requires including the following JS libraries: jQuery, Popper, Bootstrap.

+**UPDATED**:
+Starting with version 19.2.3, we implemented the [TagBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxTagBox-1) editor, which allows users to select multiple items (tags) from a predefined drop-down list.
+Please check the [TagBox demo](https://demos.devexpress.com/Blazor/TagBox) illustrating this editor.